robotics-laboratory/truck/doc/getting_started.md

 ## Dev
 ### Build
-To build all packages
+To build all packages run commands in `packages` dir.
 ```bash
 colcon build --merge-install
 ```

-To build you some single package
+To build your some single package.
 ```bash
 colcon build --merge-install --packages-up-to package_name
 ```

 Current installation dir is ```/truck/packages/install```.
 To run setup do
 ```bash
 source install/setup.bash
 ```